Mera Peak Climbing Overview

 Spring in the Mera Peak region starts in late March and lasts till early May when the trekking trails offer some of the most beautiful views of the year of the mountains, thick forests, vibrant meadows, and flowering rhododendrons.
 The weather during the spring days is bright, sunny, and warm with pleasant temperatures.
 However, the early spring months have slightly cold nights being the post-winter months.

 While spring is a great time, autumn is the best time for Mera Peak Climbing.
-With the departure of the Monsoon season, the weather will be dry yet the vegetation will still remain green and rich.
+With the departure of the Monsoon season, the weather will be dry yet the vegetation will remain green and rich.
 The skies will be clear with the best visibility of the mountains, landscapes, and valleys from the trekking trails as well as the Mera Peak Summit.
 The autumn in the Mera Peak region starts in October and lasts till November.

 Generally, the monsoon/summer and winter seasons are referred to as the off-season for the Mera Peak Climbing journey.